Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: Hamiltonians and corner states

-\eeqn For a similar reason, it can be shown that the chiral symmetries $\{C_1,\cdots,C_d\}$ also protect the CZESs.
-Therefore, only the perturbation breaking all the chiral symmetries $\{C_1,\cdots,C_d,\mathcal{C}\}$ can remove the CZESs of $\mathcal{H}_d$, which is consistent with the fact that the CZESs can survive when adding some additional terms to $\mathcal{H}_d$ \cite{Li2020b}.
+\eeqn This analysis is consistent with the fact that the CZESs can survive when adding some additional terms preseving the chiral symmetry to $\mathcal{H}_2$ \cite{Li2020b}.

 In the above discussion, we construct CZESs under the low-energy continuum model.
-We highlight that the presented CZESs soultion construction method also applies to the lattice model Hamiltonian.
-In Appendix~\ref{Appendix III}, we demonstrate that the constructing CZESs solution in Eq.~\eqref{Co1} is exact in the second quantization language.
+We emphasize that the presented method of constructing CZESs also applies to the lattice model Hamiltonian.
+In Appendix~\ref{Appendix III}, we construct the CZESs solution in the second quantization formalism.